-MACH Energy will implement best management practice to minimise the MPO's generation of dust, odour, fume and greenhouse gas emissions, in accordance with Part B, Condition B31 of Development Consent SSD 10418 and Schedule 3, Condition 22 of Development Consent DA 92/97 (prior to its surrender).
+MACH Energy will take all reasonable and feasible steps to implement best management practice to minimise the MPO's generation of dust, odour, fume and greenhouse gas emissions, paying particular attention to minimising wheel-generated haul road emissions, in accordance with Part B, Condition B31 of Development Consent SSD 10418 and Schedule 3, Condition 22 of Development Consent DA 92/97 (prior to its surrender).

 Management and control measures are outlined in Sections 7.2, 7.5 and 7.6, for dust, odour and fumes, and greenhouse gases, respectively.
 The proposed management measures are considered by MACH Energy to be consistent with best practice management.
 The effectiveness of air quality and greenhouse gas management and control measures at the MPO will be assessed and continually improved through real-time and attended monitoring (Section 8).